ncomputers/neo/docs/API.md

 A collection generated from the OpenAPI schema is available at [`postman_collection.json`](postman_collection.json) and is served by the running service at `/postman/collection.json`.

+The collection is regenerated on every merge to `main` and committed automatically when the schema changes.
+Each CI run also publishes the latest collection as a build artifact.

 To explore the API with Postman:

 1. Download the `postman_collection.json` file or point Postman at the `/postman/collection.json` URL.